 The sisters have set two world records

-Both siblings made quite an impact in world culture, for Fatima’s school is considered the “oldest continuously operating university in the world” by the UNESCO and the Guinness World Records.
-While Mariam’s is the oldest library in the world.
+Both siblings made quite an impact on world culture.
+Fatima’s school is considered the “oldest continuously operating university in the world” by the UNESCO and the Guinness World Records.
+And Mariam’s is the oldest library in the world.